-Often described as the "workhorse” of the industrial process industry, the shell and tube heat exchanger is an immensely versatile unit, able to handle a wide range of process applications and conditions.
-Whether you are looking to cool, heat, vaporise or condense, the shell and tube can meet your needs.
+Shell and tube heat exchangers are often described as the "workhorse” of the industrial process industry.
+The shell and tube heat exchanger is an immensely versatile unit, able to handle a wide range of process applications and conditions.
+Whether you are looking to cool, heat, vaporise or condense, the shell and tube heat exchanger can meet your needs.

 The TEMA Standard for shell and tube heat exchangers meet the requirements of most users.
 Your requirements may exceed the TEMA Standard, but will very rarely be less than.
 For industrial applications, we would recommend that the TEMA standard be your minimum level of acceptance.